Nabeel-Rizwan/ProductIf/README.md

 - Install Expo
 - Build Project: npx create-expo-app app --template
 - Download React Dependencies
-- Update the code with a Job API for fetching of jobs.
+- Update the code with a Job API for fetching jobs.
 API used here is https://developer.adzuna.com/

+## Features

+- Smooth and Secure App
+- Professional Look
+- Filter Option for Faster Job Finding
+- Job Insights by Fetching Top 5 Companies Hiring a Talent
+- Get Functionalities for UK, USA, and Germany.